tencentyun/intlcloud-documents/yehe_doc/移动服务/腾讯移动推送/产品动态/产品功能动态_intl_en.md

 </thead>
 <tbody><tr>
 <td>Bulletin board is added</td>
-<td>A bulletin board module is added on the </B>Product Management</B> page in the console to display notifications for product updates and services changes</td>
+<td>A bulletin board module is added on the <B>Product Management</B> page in the console to display notifications for product updates and services changes</td>
 <td>June 10, 2020</td>
 <td>-</td>
 </tr>